wildthink/USDKDemo/README.md

 > NOTE: Your domain must be properly configured to support Apple Deeplinks for the URL to be handed off to your application.
 If you are testing using the `guest.sightcall.com` domain then you can use the pasteboard to avoid having to manually enter the URL into your application.
 >

-## Project Configuration
+## Xcode Project Configuration

+### Create an iOS application in Xcode

+Either create a new iOS application or grab one of your own.

 ### Installation with CocoaPods

-[CocoaPods](https://cocoapods.org/) is the easiest way to get started (if you're new to CocoaPods, check out their [getting started documentation](https://guides.cocoapods.org/using/getting-started.html).)

-To integrate the Sightcall sdk into your Xcode project using CocoaPods, specify it in your `Podfile`:
+Using [CocoaPods](https://cocoapods.org/) is the easiest way to get started (if you're new to CocoaPods, check out their [getting started documentation](https://guides.cocoapods.org/using/getting-started.html)).
+Set up your project to use `cocoapods`.
+Then integrate the Sightcall sdk into your  project by adding the following framework to your application target in your `Podfile`:

 ```shell
     pod 'LSUniversalSDK', :git => 'https://github.com/sightcall/iOS-UniversalSDK.git'
 ```

-### Xcode Configuration
+### Configuration

 Once you have created your project you will need to set a number of application settings.

 #### Permissions

 The Framework requires some permissions to be used and must be set in the App's `Info.plist`.
+Each of the following options can be typed in or simply scroll down to the `Privacy` settings after adding a new top-level item to the `Information Property List`.

 * **NSLocationWhenInUseUsageDescription** This permission is used in response to an Agent's request.